15 cm sIG 33: Ammunition

 Most of the shells used by the sIG 33 were unexceptional in design.
 The Stielgranate 42 was an exception.
-The finned projectile was mounted in front and outside of the barrel on a muzzle-loaded driving rod, and fired with a special propellant charge.
+The finned projectile was mounted in front of and outside the barrel on a muzzle-loaded driving rod, and fired with a special propellant charge.
 The projectile had a range of about a 1000 m, with the rod separating at about 150 m.
 The Stielgranate 42 was designed for demolition and obstacle clearance, unlike the previous anti-tank Stielgranate 41.